 The next review on Craft Beer Jerky will focus on a 2 ounce/57 gram bag of their Cinder Block Pavers Porter flavored beef jerky.
 This flavor is described as being a tasty snack marinated in their special blend of traditional jerky flavors AND seasonings that compliment the beer.
 The jerky was graciously submitted for review by Co-Founder, Chase Schaffter.

 Ingredients: Porter Beer, Sugar, Apple Juice, Worcestershire Sauce (Distilled Vinegar, Molasses, Corn Syrup, Water, Salt, Polysorbate 80, Sugar, Spices, Anchovy Puree, Natural Flavor), Soy Sauce (Water, Wheat, Soybeans, Salt, Sodium Benzoate), Onion Powder, Sea Salt, Black Pepper, Paprika, Sodium Nitrite.
 Allergen Warnings: Soy, Wheat, Anchovies

 The beef used is guaranteed to have been raised ethically, meaning not administered growth hormones or additional antibiotics.
 This beef is also guaranteed to have at least partial free range to roam about as nature intended.
 As a result, the highest ingredient rating possible is Very Good (9/10).

-The sugar level is acceptable at 3 grams of sugar per 28 grams of jerky to lose a rating.
+The sugar level is acceptable at 3 grams of sugar per 28 grams of jerky.
 The salt level is also respectable at 320mg of salt per 28 grams of jerky.